IELTS Essay Topics with sample answer.

 The increasing trend of migration to cities is a result of a desire for a better life.
 However, city life is often associated with numerous difficulties.
 This essay will examine some of the challenges of living in a city and suggest ways that governments can make urban life better for everyone.

 Governments can make urban life better for everyone by addressing these issues.
 One approach is to invest in public transportation, such as buses and trains, to reduce the number of cars on the road and decrease pollution.
 Governments can also provide incentives for businesses to relocate to rural areas, which can reduce overcrowding and the cost of living in cities.
 In addition, governments can invest in green spaces and public parks to provide residents with access to nature, which has been shown to have a positive impact on mental health.
-City planners can also prioritize the creation of walkable communities and bike paths, which can improve public health and reduce the use of cars.

 Sample Answer 2:

 Cities offer many conveniences and opportunities that are not present in rural areas, but they do not come without a cost.
-Higher living expenses, pollutions, lax relationships among people and frantic competition often make cities difficult to live in.
+Higher living expenses, pollution, lax relationships among people and frantic competition often make cities difficult to live in.
 The government has a lot to do to improve the lifestyle of the city dwellers.

 The overwhelming expense is the main problem for anyone who moves to a city from a small town or village.
 The cost of education, treatment, transportation, house rent, food and daily commodities are far higher in a city which makes life unbearable for the lower and lower-middle-class populace.
-Pollution in cities is the second most severe issue and it makes metropolitan areas less suitable for children to grow in.
-For instance, people in big cities live in contaminated areas where the Carbon dioxide emission and the presence of other toxic elements in the air are higher.
+Pollution in cities is the second most severe issue, and it makes metropolitan areas less suitable for children to grow in.
+For instance, people in big cities live in contaminated areas where Carbon dioxide emissions and the presence of other toxic elements in the air are higher.

 I believe there are many steps that a government can take to tackle these issues.
-Firstly, the government should control the prices of daily commodities and build more high-rising buildings to reduce house rent.
+Firstly, the government should control the prices of daily commodities and build more high-rise buildings to reduce house rent.
 More public buses with better facilities should be introduced to reduce traffic jams.
 Decentralisation and the development of the provincial towns would let the authorities shift many industries to these regions and thus reduce the pollution and pressure on the cities and metropolitan areas.

 In conclusion, the government should take initiatives to improve people's living standards in cities and make sure rural areas and towns have plenty of job opportunities to reduce the pressure on big cities.